Tank4676/stm32-dualslot_bootloader/README.md

-# DUAL SLOT BOOTLOADER FOR STM32 F446ZET6
+# DUAL SLOT BOOTLOADER/SINGLE SLOT BOOTLOADER FOR STM32F446ZE
-- This firmware is currently in the development stage.
-Features may change, and the code may contain bugs.
+-The dual slot firmware is currently under the development stage but refer to the dev branch for the entire single slot bootloader with functioning UART OTA update.